 The Gauley River is a 105-mile-long (169 km) river in West Virginia.
 It merges with the New River to form the Kanawha River, a tributary of the Ohio River.
 The river features numerous recreational whitewater areas, including those in Gauley River National Recreation Area downstream of the Summersville Dam.
 Source: Wikipedia

-Maximum discharge on the river today is recorded at the Gauley River Near Craigsville with a streamflow rate of 737 cfs.
-This is also the deepest point on the Gauley River, reporting a gauge stage of 11.47 ft.
+Maximum discharge on the river today is recorded at the Gauley River Above Belva with a streamflow rate of 383 cfs.
+However, the deepest point on the river is located at the Gauley River Near Craigsville reporting a gauge stage of 10.44 ft.
 This river is monitored from 2 different streamgauging stations along the Gauley River, the first of which is perched at an elevation of 1,881 ft, the Gauley River Near Craigsville .

 |Location||Streamflow||River Stage||Air Temp||Elevation|